-This is where the esophagus (the tube joining the mouth to the stomach, also known as the gullet) doesn’t work properly.
-Instead of being a tight muscular hose pushing food downward, it becomes big and baggy.
+This condition is where the esophagus (the tube joining the mouth to the stomach, also known as the gullet) doesn’t work properly.
+Instead of being a tight muscular hose pushing food downward, the esophagus becomes big and baggy.

 Food collects in the gullet, and when the dog lowers their head, the food falls back into the mouth.
 If the dog happens to breathe in at the same time, they can inhale it down into the lungs.

-These guys need slowing down (not least because it increases the risk of bloat) with slow feeders or the like.
+These dogs need slowing down (not least because it increases the risk of bloat) with slow feeders or the like.

-Any investigation must be done with care because these animals are usually weak.
+Any investigation by a vet must be done with care because these animals are usually weak.

 Listening to the chest with a stethoscope, the vet hears a variety of unusual lungs sounds, including crackles and pops.
 One of the most useful diagnostic tests to confirm the suspicion is to X-ray the chest to look at patterns within the lungs.

-If the dog is breathing heavily, a conscious chest X-ray gives useful information about the pattern within the lungs, which can suggest aspiration pneumonia.
-Your veterinarian will handle the dog as gently as possible so as not to further distress his breathing.
+If the dog is breathing heavily, a conscious chest X-ray gives useful information about the pattern within the lungs, which can suggest aspiration pneumonia:

 Blood tests can identify signs associated with inflammation or infection.